 Once you’ve put a scope on it, providing you have the skill, you’re going to hit your target.
 Period.
 It’s accurate well up into the 200-foot range–and that’s without adjusting the scope to account for wind and elevation.
 Once you’ve done that, it’ll go even further.

 It also features a double trigger for extra safety.
-That means, of course, you’ll have to pull both to make the gun fire.
+Which means, of course, you’ll have to pull both to make the gunfire.
 Just another feature that makes it feel like a real gun.

 There’s also an upgraded version(in camo!):